WE-are-FPV/JeNo-5.1/README.md

 * [Platy FPV](https://www.youtube.com/channel/UCqOLDBE34WiqytAgCRManAg) has reimagined the JeNo to suit his needs: lighter, shorter, low profile, and with a split deck.
 Find all the details of the [JeNo 5.1" - PlatyStyle Edition](https://www.printables.com/fr/model/744619-jeno-51-platystyle-edition) on their Printables page and on the [WE are FPV forum](https://forum.wearefpv.fr/topic/22236-jeno-51-platystyle-un-jeno-sous-hormones).

 ![PlatyStyle Edition](./images/PlatyEdition.png)

+* [Kamarad70 (Rotor-Vision)](https://www.youtube.com/channel/UCQ9MUpBuCL820obqPXN7wsw) offers a variation of the JeNo camera plates on [his Thingiverse page](https://www.thingiverse.com/kamarad70/designs), allowing for an adjustable tilt (from -20° to approximately +40°).
+You will also find the associated [FPV camera mount](https://www.thingiverse.com/thing:6627268), a [front bumper](https://www.thingiverse.com/thing:6627192), and an [Action Cam support base](https://www.thingiverse.com/thing:6627160).

 **TPU**